risk-first/website/docs/thinking/De-Risking.md

 ### Specific Tactics

-1. **Look for nice problems to have**: Worrying about running out of space in the database might be worth ignoring when you have few users.
-Clearly it is a risk, would be a nice problem to have, because it could only happen if we had more users.
+1. **Look for nice problems to have**: Worrying about running out of space in the database might be worth ignoring.
+Clearly it is a risk, would be a _nice problem to have_, because it could only happen if we had more users.
 Similarly, worrying about a missing piece of functionality might be  worth ignoring:  if users start complaining then that's _a nice problem to have_ as they are using your software and want to see it improve.

 1. **Accept Dependencies**:  Building a mobile application which requires a social account to log in might give rise to the risk that people without social accounts can't log in, but might simplify development to such an extent that it's worth ignoring for the time being.

 ## Control

-**Controlling** or **containing** risks means that you accept the risk but you have provisions to take action should the risk occur.
+**Controlling** or **containing** risks means that you accept the risk but you have provisions to for when things get out of hand.

+There is a grey area here, because on the one hand you are [retaining](#retain) some of the risk but also trying to [reduce](#reduce) its worst features.

 ### General Examples

 - **Stop-Loss Trades** are an investment where should the trade start loosing too much money, the trade is closed out, limiting the downside.

 - **Incident Reporting Plans**: often businesses will have a procedure for dealing with irregular behaviour (such as a cyber attack).

+- **Regulations**: firms such as banks or drug companies operate under heavy regulation, designed to control and limit both the amount of risk they take on and that expose their customers to.

+- **Training** people on risky tasks doesn't stop them performing the task, but might prevent them taking too many unnecessary risks.

 ### Specific Tactics